xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ## XIP Editor Responsibilities

-For each new XIP that comes in, an editor does the following:
+For each new XIP proposal that is submitted as a pull request, an editor does the following:

 - Read the XIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to get to final status.
 - The title should accurately describe the content.